garcimat/EE-399/HW5/README_5.md

 The plot allows us to compare the predicted and true trajectories, providing insights into the LSTM network's ability to capture the dynamics of the Lorenz system.

 3. RNN Network Results:
 We now examine the results obtained using the RNN network.
 Similarly to the LSTM network, we evaluate the trained RNN model on the testing dataset and visualize the predicted and true trajectories.
-Here is an example code snippet for the evaluation process:
+After plotting the true vs predicted values with different ρ values, these were the results:

 #### Figure 11.
 True vs Predicted Values for ρ = 10